dahoal2/nesp_bff/README.md

 # Step 2: QDC-scaling
 The bias adjustment process uses high-quality historical baseline data to correct climate model output.
 Instead of station observations, we use historical weather data from the BARRA-R2 reanalysis product.
 A multi-decade baseline, typically 30 years, is needed to capture regional climate variability.
 Currently, hourly climate projection data lack bias correction, which is essential for aligning them with observed climate statistics.
 To address this, we apply the Quantile-Delta-Change (QDC) method, a distribution-based statistical technique that adjusts each quantile of observed data using differences between historical and future model outputs.
 This approach preserves the observed distribution while incorporating the climate change signal.
 Unlike simpler methods that only shift the mean, QDC captures non-linear distributional changes and is better suited for applications needing realistic extremes (Irving & Macadam, 2024).
 The code in `step2_qdc_scaling.ipynb` follows recommendations and practice from Irving & Macadam (2024) and as detailed in https://github.com/AusClimateService/qqscale/blob/master/developer_notes.md.
-The code utilises the `sdba` module from the `xclim` python library.
+The code utilises the `sdba` (Statistical DownScaling Bias Adjustment) module from the `xclim` python library.
 For daily data, the main steps are calculating the adjustment factors model internally for each quantile between historical and future period, and then appying the adjustment factors to the reference dataset (BARRA-R2):
 ```python
 QDC = sdba.QuantileDeltaMapping.train(